naisanraji/naisanraji.github.io/_pages/cv.md

 Leadership
 ======
-* Currently leading a team of 6 student assistants and interns
+* Currently leading a team of up to 6 student assistants and interns

 Skills
 ======